nteetor/yonder/docs/0.0.5/content/progressOutlet.md

   parameters:
   - name: id
     description: |-
-      For **progressOutlet** a character string specifying the id of the outlet.
+      A character string specifying the id of the progress outlet or progress bar.

         For **bar**, specifying an id allows you to update an existing bar in a progress outlet with `showBar()`.
-If `id` is `NULL`, `showBar()` will instead append the bar.
+If `id` is `NULL`, `showBar()` will append instead of replace a progress bar.

-        For **showBar**, a character string specifying the id of a progress outlet.
   - name: '...'
     description: |-
       For **progressOutlet**, one or more `bar` elements to include by